-They started laughing hysterically, while communicating amongst themselves in their native tongue.
-One of them who was overzealous seized the opportunity to administer more lashes of cane on my body.
+They started laughing hysterically while communicating amongst themselves in their native tongue.
+One of them who was overzealous seized the opportunity to administer more lashes of the cane on my body.

 Thereafter, he dragged me aside as they continued profiling the other hostages.